ofer987/actions-ado-testplans/README.md

 # cicd_gh-actions-ado-testplans

 This is a TR Internal GitHub Action for Azure DevOps Test and Bug Management Automation to enable Continous Delivery and Testing.
+To learn [For more details click here...](https://trten.sharepoint.com/sites/intr-quality-engineering-coe/SitePages/Azure-DevOps-Test-and-Bug-Automation.aspx)

 ## 1. Framework Architecture